cqse/teamscale-build-breaker/README.md

 **-h**, **--help**
 Show this help message and exit.

+**--insecure**
+By default, SSL certificates are validated against the configured KeyStore.
+This flag disables validation which makes using this tool with self-signed certificates easier.

 **-o**, **--threshold-config**=*&lt;thresholdConfig&gt;*
 The name of the threshold config that should be used.